 We look forward to a great fortnight where we will be able to interact with over 65 Heads of Mission, and hope that as many of you will be able to engage virtually with the markets you are most interested in.

 Our team will be taking the chance to rest a little over the weekend before this busy period; I hope that you will also be able to relax and enjoy the weekend ahead.

 British Expertise International

 Join our Working Groups — as part of our member focus, the working groups offer opportunities for peer-to-peer engagement, learning & sharing, profiling expertise & capabilities and highlighting thought leadership.
-Groups include Climate Change, Education, infrastructure, D&I, and we also support a Safeguarding Leads Network.
-For details contact Joe McLynn
+Groups include Climate Change, Education and Equity, Diversity & Inclusion, and we also support a Safeguarding Leads Network.
+For details please contact Joe McLynn.

 Join our LinkedIn Group and keep up with our news and our upcoming events highlights.
 Members can also post and share latest news and thought leadership.
 Join the group here.

 13th June — Meet The Ambassadors: West Africa